-- 1. After a student has been absent for more than 24 hours in a 72-day period of instruction, the instructor will refer the student to Student Services for counseling. - 2.
+- 1. After a student has been absent for more than 24 hours in a 72-day period of instruction, the instructor will counsel the student regarding the number of hours remaining prior to suspension. - 2.
 When a student has missed in excess of 42 hours within a 72-day period of instruction he/she will be suspended. - 3.
-A student is considered tardy if not in the classroom at the designated time for class to start.
+A student is considered tardy if not in the classroom at the designated time for class to start or the student is chronically leaving before the designated time for the class to end.
 Tardies are counted in 1⁄2 hour increments only.
 For example a person arriving 1-30 minutes late will be counted as 30 minutes late.
 A person arriving 31-60 minutes late will be counted 1 hour late.
 The hours missed due to tardiness will be included in the accumulation of hours toward suspension.
 Also, the following sanctions apply:

 - a.
 5 tardies documented warning by instructor - b.
-6 tardies documented probation by designated authority - c.
-7 tardies suspension by President. - 4.
+6 tardies documented probation by the President or the President's designee. - c.
+7 tardies suspension by President or the President's designee. - 4.
 All students are required to call in absences within one hour from their beginning of scheduled class time. - 5.
 A student absent three consecutive days without contacting the school will be automatically terminated.
 To re-enter, the student must complete and file a new application. - 6.
 Any student who terminates for any cause and is in a probationary status will continue under the same probationary status if he/she re-enters within one year of the termination date.
 When a student is terminated a second time because of failing grades and/or the violation of policies, he/she must have prior approval of the administration before reapplying. - 7.
 An attendance record for each student is maintained in the Office of Student Services.